-The Board of Directors has established a Compensation Committee currently consisting of Karen L. Shoos, Chair, George O. Elston and Harry H. Penner, Jr. The primary function of the Compensation Committee is to assist the Board in the establishment of compensation for the Chief Executive Officer, to approve the compensation of other officers and senior employees and to approve certain other personnel and employee benefit matters.
+The Board of Directors has established a Compensation Committee currently consisting of Karen L. Shoos, Chair, George O. Elston, Harry H. Penner, Jr. and Richard van den Broek.
+The primary function of the Compensation Committee is to assist the Board in the establishment of compensation for the Chief Executive Officer, to approve the compensation of other officers and senior employees and to approve certain other personnel and employee benefit matters.
 Each member of the Compensation Committee is "independent" as that term is defined in the rules of the SEC and the applicable NASDAQ listing standards.
-In 2013, the Compensation Committee engaged Radford, an Aon Hewitt Company, to provide guidance on various aspects of the company's director compensation programs.
+In 2015, the Compensation Committee engaged Radford, an Aon Hewitt Company, to provide guidance on various aspects of the company's board compensation programs.
 The Compensation Committee has assessed the independence of Radford and concluded that no conflict of interests exists under applicable SEC rules.
-The Compensation Committee met five times during 2013.
+The Compensation Committee met seven times during 2015.
 Our Board has adopted a Compensation Committee Charter, which is available for viewing at www.celldex.com.